 Going back to where it all started, now that Iran travel industry has been greatly flourishing with an always increasing number of (happy) European tourists, the anti-Iran media machine seems to have stepped on a whole new level and started tackling one of those issues that were never really an issue: safety.

 Much to my dismay, I come from a country, Italy, that doesn’t really have the best reputation when it comes to verbal street harassment.
 Only last week a friend of mine from the Czech Republic was visiting Rome and asked me pretty surprised why Italian men never miss the occasion to catcall you.
 I won’t even start mentioning how many times this has happened to me, along with shows and approaches of all types, even if I’m Italian (just a tip here: if it ever happens to you in Italy, don’t do like the Italian journalist in Iran, do tell the police if you see any around).

 My personal experience of traveling in Iran as a woman when I went to Iran was actually very smooth in this sense.
 Maybe I couldn’t understand the comments as I don’t speak Persian?
 Could be.
-Obviously, my friend and I weren’t the only women hanging around by ourselves, we met plenty of local and foreign women traveling around Iran solo or as part of a group, female travelers from China, India, Singapore, Italy, France and many other countries.
+Obviously, my friend and I weren’t the only women hanging around by ourselves, we met plenty of local and foreign women travelling around Iran solo or as part of a group, female travellers from China, India, Singapore, Italy, France and many other countries.

 Probably our most colorful moments were in Tabriz where my friend warned about the typical local “staring culture”, although I knew something about it as I had already been to India.
-As a matter of fact, in Tabriz we got stared at a lot, at the Grand Bazaar, on the streets, at the park, we received plenty of those mischievous looks revealing of a sure interest.
+As a matter of fact, in Tabriz we got stared at a lot, at the Grand Bazaar, on the streets, at the park, we received plenty of those mischievous looks revealing of sure interest.
 No organ showing though, nor people chasing us on a motorbike, otherwise we would have told the police.
 Obviously.

-So, women traveling in Iran, is it a good idea?
+So, women travelling in Iran, is it a good idea?